perplexityjeff/Windows-DNS-AdBlocker/README.md

 # Work in Progress

 Before the script will be posted I will first need to strip it of some company specific code.
+Also I am still learning PowerShell so it may not be as pretty as it can be but I hope I improve myself and the script as it goes.